 News and Outreach Events 2015

-April 8th and 9th – The Department will be hosting Arcadis environmental consultancy
+April 8th and 9th – The Department hosted Arcadis environmental consultancy

 Geology Job Description: ARCADIS is seeking a detail oriented, well organized, dependable Geologist or Environmental Scientist to join our rapidly growing and dynamic organization.
 This entry level full-time position requires strict adherence to health and safety procedures, attention to detail, strong work ethic, and excellent communication skills.
 ARCADIS’ annual performance-based evaluations provide an opportunity for candidates to advance their career within the company.

-Responsibilities will include a combination of field- and office-related tasks and may include travel for extended periods.
+Responsibilities include a combination of field- and office-related tasks and may include travel for extended periods.

 General ARCADIS Description: ARCADIS is the leading global natural and built asset design and consultancy firm working in partnership with our clients to deliver exceptional and sustainable outcomes through the application of design, consultancy, engineering, project and management services.